arlac77/npm-pkgbuild/README.md

 # shared configuration

-You can import common configuration from other packages see mf-hosting module as an example
+You can import common configuration from other packages see [mf-hoting](https://www.npmjs.com/package/mf-hosting) module as an example.

 # API